AliyunContainerService/pouch/INSTALLATION.md

 **2. Set up the PouchContainer repository**

 Before you install PouchContainer for the first time on a new host machine, you need to set up the PouchContainer repository.
-We enabled `stabel` repository by default, you always need the `stable` repository.
+We enabled `stable` repository by default, you always need the `stable` repository.
 To add the `test` repository, add the word `test` after the word `stable` in the command line below.
 Afterward, you can install and update PouchContainer from the repository.

 ``` bash
 sudo add-apt-repository "deb http://mirrors.aliyun.com/opsx/pouch/linux/debian/ pouch stable"